CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-04.md

 # Lab Exercise 4
-## Deploy AD-Capital Application to EKS
+## Deploy AD-Capital Application to EKS on the LaunchPad Server

 In this exercise you will need to do the following:

+- Connect to your LaunchPad Server via SSH
 - Validate that your EKS cluster has deployed properly
 - Run a script to create a service account in your EKS cluster
 - Create an API Key using the AppDynamics Controller